-This optional course provides leadership, professional development and specialized course content to prepare first year nursing students to transition into the LPN role.
+Leadership, professional development, and specialized course content to prepare first year nursing students to transition into the second year of the nursing program.
 Upon the successful completion of this course, the first year nursing student is eligible to take the NCLEX-PN exam.
 Prerequisites: Admitted Nursing Cohort student; NUR121, NUR122, NUR126 and NUR145.